ordina-jworks/ordina-jworks.github.io/_posts/2018-09-30-e2e-testing-ionic-protractor-appium-e2e-testing.md

 This article will cover how to get started with E2E testing your Ionic application on native Android and iOS devices.

-To follow along, I recommend having a basic understanding of Javascript, Typescript, Jasmine and automated testing in general.
+To follow along, I recommend having a basic understanding of Javascript, TypeScript, Jasmine and automated testing in general.

 # Automated testing